 From the Cathedral Rock Picnic Area (not the trailhead on the highway.)
 The south loop rises steeply.
 Most of its elevation happens in the first four miles of the 3,000-foot-tall southern ridge switchbacks just past the top of Griffith Peak.

-This route then encompasses flat alpine meadows, so hikers can take a breather and enjoy the spectacular elevated views.
-Then it’s back to elevation gain, and it’s pretty windy as you approach the peak’s treeline.
+This route then encompasses flat alpine meadows, so hikers can breathe and enjoy the spectacular elevated views.
+Then it’s back to elevation gain and pretty windy as you approach the peak’s treeline.
 Hikers say this is a shock compared to the peaceful alpine meadows.

 The south loop is an 8.3-mile trek up and pretty challenging for the average hiker.
 Due to its alpine meadow sections, this is the most popular of the two trails.

 In 1955, a CIA MC-54M plane crashed near the summit of Charleston Peak.
 Fourteen people died when it crashed during a heavy blizzard.
 Hikers can view the remains just off the south loop trail.
-The plane’s propeller is on display in the Spring Mountains Visitor Center gateway alongside a granite monument.
+The plane’s propeller is displayed alongside a granite monument in the Spring Mountains Visitor Center gateway.

 Wreckage from a plane crash in 1955 still lies on Mount Charleston’s south loop trail.